Reminder, our order pick up hours have changed. New hours are Monday through Saturday, 8am to 6pm. (Closed Sundays)

-We raise 100% grass fed Red Angus beef from calves born directly on our farm.
-Using rotational grazing, our cattle are moved to fresh pastures each day.
+We raise 100% grass fed and grass finished Red Angus beef from calves born directly on our farm.
+Using rotational grazing, our cattle are moved to fresh pastures each day during the growing season.
 This high density grazing controls weeds naturally and maximizes forage growth.
 Nitrogen is provided to the soil with plantings of clover and alfalfa.
-We NEVER feed grain or GMO's.
+We NEVER feed grain or GMO's, as these have no place in the diet of cattle who are both herbivores and ruminants.
+During the winter months, we feed fermented grass hay "silage" that we grow, cut, and bale ourselves throughout the summer.
+This is the absolute highest quality grass and costs significantly more for us to produce compared to traditional "dry" hay.
 Additionally, we never use herbicides or pesticides on our pastures or hay fields and we never feed growth hormones or routine antibiotics in the care for our cattle.
-It takes us 24-30 months to raise cattle on pasture which is nearly double the time requirement of typical confinement/grain fed operations.
+It takes us 30+ months to raise cattle on pasture which is nearly double the time requirement of typical confinement/grain fed operations.
 Depending on the time of year, we may have as many as 300-350 cattle on the farm.

 We pride ourselves in the love and stewardship of the land, treating animals with respect, and raising exceptional meat.
 All of our 100% grass fed beef is dry aged for tenderness and increased flavor.
 We use a low volume, high quality butcher who cuts, vacuum packs, and flash freezes each cut separately for freshness.
 This packing also allows for sous vide cooking.
 We believe the only way to guarantee that the beef you are buying is raised on 100% grass and cared for well is to visit the farm and meet the farmer that raised it.
 If you have a question about our practices, please write, call, or stop in to chat.
 We welcome hearing from you and would enjoy meeting you.